theforeman/hammer-cli/doc/creating_apipie_commands.md

 ```
 Note that the `--search` description has changed and `--order` disappeared.

-Automatic options reflect:
+Automaticaly generated options reflect:
 - parameter names and descriptions
 - required parameters
 - parameter types - the only supported type is array, which is translated to option normalizer `List`

-#### Write commands
+#### Status messages

-Write commands are expected to print the result of the API action.
+Some commands are expected to print result of the API action.
 There are
 two class methods for setting success and failure messages.
 Messages are
 printed according to the HTTP status code the API returned.